"Welcome home": Archbishop Duncan-Williams hosts Sarah Jakes Roberts in Ghana

 Archbishop Duncan-Williams prays for Akufo-Addo

-Earlier, YEN.com.gh wrote about Archbishop Duncan-Williams, who offered special prayers for President Akufo-Addo as he approaches the conclusion of his term in office.
+Earlier, YEN.com.gh wrote about Archbishop Duncan-Williams, who offered special prayers for President Akufo-Addo as he approached the conclusion of his term in office.

-In a heartfelt video shared online, he prayed for a peaceful transition as the outgoing President steps down, not characterised by any chaos.
+In a heartfelt video shared online, he prayed for a peaceful transition as the former President left office, specifically asking that there be no chaos.

 The video elicited mixed reactions from netizens, with many joining in prayer while others expressed curiosity about the Bishop's choice to publicly offer such a prayer request.